Submodular Functions: Learnability, Structure, and Optimization: Introduction

 Approximation algorithms for submodular analogues of several other optimization problems have been studied, including load balancing~\cite{SF}, set cover~\cite{IN09,W82}, shortest path~\cite{GKTW09}, sparsest cut~\cite{SF}, $s$-$t$ min cut~\cite{JB}, vertex cover~\cite{GKTW09,IN09}, etc. In this paper we provide several new results on the difficulty of such problems.
 Most of these previous papers on submodular optimization prove inapproximability results using matroids whose rank function has the same form as \Equation{extremalmatroids}, but only for the drastically simpler case of $k=1$.
 Our construction is much more intricate since we must handle the case $k = n^{\omega(1)}$.

 Recent work of Dobzinski and Vondr\'ak \cite{DV} proves inapproximability of welfare maximization in combinatorial auctions with submodular valuations.
 Their proof is based on a collection of submodular functions that take high values on every set in a certain exponential-sized family, and low values on sets that are far from that family.
-This proof is in the same spirit as our inapproximability result, although their construction is technically very different than ours.
+Their proof is in the same spirit as our inapproximability result, although their construction is technically very different than ours.
 In particular, our result uses a special family of submodular functions and family of sets for which the sets are \emph{local minima} of the functions, whereas their result uses a different family of submodular functions and family of sets for which the sets are \emph{local maxima} of the functions.

-\paragraph{Learning real-valued functions and the PMAC Model} In the machine learning literature~\cite{tishbirani,Vapnik:book98}, learning real-valued functions (in the distributional learning setting) is often addressed by considering loss functions such as the $L_2$-loss (i.e.~$\expectover{x}{ (f(x)-{f^*}(x))^2 }$) or the $L_1$-loss (i.e.~$\expectover{x}{ |f(x)-{f^*}(x)|}$).
-However, these do not distinguish between the case of having low error on most of the distribution and high error on just a few points, versus moderately high error everywhere.
-Thus, a lower bound for the $L_2$-loss or the $L_1$-loss is not so meaningful.
-In comparison, the PMAC model allows for more fine-grained control with separate parameters for the amount and extent of errors.
-We note that the construction showing the $\tilde{o}(n^{1/3})$ inapproximability in the PMAC model immediately implies a $\tilde{\omega}(n^{1/3})$ lower bound for the $L_1$-loss and a $\tilde{\omega}(n^{2/3})$ lower bound for the $L_2$-loss.\footnote {When talking about the $L_1$ loss or $L_2$ loss one typically normalizes the function.
-Since the functions in our lower bound are matroid rank functions with the codomain $\{0,1, \ldots, n\}$ there is no need to normalize.}
+\paragraph{Learning real-valued functions and the PMAC model} In the machine learning literature~\cite{tishbirani,Vapnik:book98}, learning real-valued functions in a distributional setting is often addressed by considering loss functions such as the $L_2$-loss or the $L_1$-loss, where the loss incurred by predicting according to hypothesis $f$ on a given example $x$ is $l_f(x, \targetf)=(f(x)-{\targetf}(x))^2$ for $L_2$-loss and $l_f(x, \targetf)=|f(x)-{\targetf}(x)|$ for $L_1$-loss.
+In this context, one typically normalizes the function to be in $[0,1]$, and the aim is to achieve low expected loss $\expectover{x}{ l_f(x, \targetf)}$.
+However, lower bounds on expected loss do not distinguish between the case of achieving low loss on most of the distribution and high loss on just a few points, versus moderately high loss everywhere.

+For example, consider a function $f$ with codomain $\set{0,1,\ldots,n}$.
+Here we would normalize by a factor $1/n$, so a lower bound of $\Omega(n^{1/3})$ on expected $L_1$-loss before normalizing is equivalent to a lower bound of $\Omega(n^{-2/3})$ after normalizing.
+But such a lower bound would not distinguish between the following two scenarios: (1) one where any hypothesis $f$ produced by the algorithm has $L_1$-loss of $\Omega(n^{-2/3})$ on a $1/2$ fraction of the points, and (2) one where an algorithm can output a hypothesis $f$ that is exactly correct on a $1 \!-\!
+O(n^{-2/3})$ fraction of the points, but has high loss on the rest.